Simbiat/db-manager/README.md

 # Database manager

 Functions to help with database management.
+To establish connection, pass a `\PDO` object to the constructor or `null` if you are using [DB Pool](https://github.com/Simbiat/db-pool) library.

 ## checkTable